djrtwo/EIPs/EIPS/eip-X-hybrid-casper-ffg.md

 ```

 #### Client Settings

-Clients should implement the following configurable settings:
+Clients should be implemented with the following configurable settings:

 ##### NON_REVERT_MIN_DEPOSIT

 The minimum size of total deposits that the client must see in the FFG contract for the state of the contract to affect the client's fork choice.
 A suggested implementation is `--non-revert-min-deposit WEI_VALUE`.

 See "Fork Choice" more details.

 ##### Exclusion
-The ability to exclude a specified blockhash and all of it's decendents from a client's fork choice.
-A suggested implementation is `--exclude BLOCKHASHES` where `BLOCK_HASHES` is a comma delineated list of blockhashes to exclude.
+The ability to exclude a specified blockhash and all of it's descendants from a client's fork choice.
+A suggested implementation is `--exclude BLOCKHASHES`, where `BLOCK_HASHES` is a comma delimited list of blockhashes to exclude.

 ##### Join Fork
 The ability to manually join a fork specified by a blockhash.
 A suggested implementation is `--join-fork BLOCKHASH` where the client automatically sets the head to the block defined by`BLOCKHASH` and locally finalizes it.

 ## Rationale

-Naive PoS specs and implementations have existed since early blockchain days, but most are vulnerable to serious attacks and do not hold up under crypto-economic analysis.
+Naive PoS specifications and implementations have existed since early blockchain days, but most are vulnerable to serious attacks and do not hold up under crypto-economic analysis.
 Casper FFG solves problems such as "Nothing at Stake" and "Long Range Attacks" through requiring validators to post slashable deposits and through defining economic finality.

 #### Minimize Consensus Changes

 The finality gadget is designed to minimize changes across clients.
 For this reason, FFG is implemented within the EVM, so that the contract byte code encapsulates most of the complexity of the fork.

 Most other decisions were made to minimize changes across clients.
 For example, it would be possible to allow `CASPER_ADDR` to mint Ether each time it payed rewards (as compared to creating the contract with `CASPER_BALANCE`), but this would be more invasive and error-prone than relying on existing EVM mechanics.

 #### Casper Contract Params

 `EPOCH_LENGTH` is set to 50 blocks as a balance between time to finality and message overhead.

 `WITHDRAWAL_DELAY` is set to 15000 epochs to freeze a validator's funds for approximately 4 months after logout.
 This allows for at least a 4 month window to identify and slash a validator for attempting to finalize two conflicting checkpoints.
 This also defines the window of time with which a client must log on to sync the network due to weak subjectivity.